 Defining Algorithms

-In case the built-in algorithms are not sufficient, you can create your own.
+In case the built-in algorithms are not enough, you can create your own.

 According to the selected Usage, Algorithms can be bound to other elements in the Console, for instance, can be referenced by an Insight Metric or a Work Session Definition.